-Table 28 58-Key Alpha Numeric Function Keypad Key Descriptions
+Table 23 58-Key Alpha Numeric Function Keypad Key Descriptions

-Кеу Description Power (Red) Turns the device on and off.
+Key Description Power (Red) Turns the device on and off.
 Performs a warm boot and a hard reset.
-For more information, see Resetting the Device on page 227.
+For more information, see Resetting the Device.
 P1 P1 User-programmable key.
 By default, P1 is the dedicated PTT key.
-Scan (Yellow in older models, Green in newer) Activates the scanner/imager in a scan-enabled application.
-ESC ESC Exits the current operation.
+Scan (Green) Activates the scanner/imager in a scan-enabled application.
+ESC Exits the current operation.